Middleware

 Table of contents

 Vox’s core concept is the middleware system.
-You can think of a vox application as a chain of middlewares.
-When a request comes in, the middlewares will be executed one by one.
+You can think of a Vox application as a chain of middleware.
+When a request comes in, each middleware is executed in order.

 The middleware can pre-process the request, for example, by extracting cookies from the HTTP header, transforming them into a user or session object, and storing the result in the context for future use.

-A middleware can also terminate the execution of the next middlewares and respond to the user.
+A middleware can also terminate execution of the remaining middleware and respond to the user.
 This is useful for authentication or input validation.

 Middleware can also modify the request or response.
 You can parse input data from JSON to a Go struct for a known schema, so you don’t need to process it in your main business handler.
 You can also marshal the result/error to JSON or other encoding types in one place.